 From this, you can also demonstrate that regular maintenance can save them from expensive asset replacements and will keep their business from functioning by reducing the likelihood of an asset failing.
 Together, these points can win you profitable maintenance contracts.

-This is your chance to use previous statistics from your other work in order to show that your service level agreement proposal is not just empty words, and you’ve got the service track-record necessary to support it.
+This is your chance to use previous statistics from your other work in order to show that your service level agreement proposal is not just an empty promise, but that you’ve got the service track record necessary to support it.

 One particularly good way to leave competitors in the dust is being able to figure out and then present your past compliance rate.
 This can give you a huge advantage over other field service companies who don’t have this information or aren’t willing to share it.

-If you can demonstrate that your business has a history of completing service level agreements consistently, with a solid track record indicating as few breaches as possible (ideally 0), you’re far more likely to impress, and win more contracts.
+If you can demonstrate that your business has a history of completing service level agreements consistently, with a solid track record indicating as few breaches as possible (ideally none), you’re far more likely to impress and win more contracts.